LiterallyWize/LiterallyWize/README.md

 ## Ello there!
 I'm Wize (aka LiterallyWize).

-I'm interested in stuff like creating game engines, creating games with 'em, developing physics / graphics systems, creating file formats, and such.
+I'm interested in stuff like video game graphics, data compression, game engines, and such.
-Often I try to reinvent the wheel just for the thrill of it!
+<br>Often I like to reinvent the wheel for the thrill of it!

-## Programming Experience (as of October 22, 2024):
+## Programming Experience (as of March 11, 2025):

-**C++:**  ~3 months.
-I'm very, very interested in this language, and have a good grasp of it.

-**Rust:**  Under a month.
-I'm very interested in this language, and excited to learn it.

-**Luau:**  6+ years.
+**Luau:**  7 years.
 I'm very experienced and confident in using this language.

-**Python:**  Under a month.
-I'm partly interested, and planning on using this language more.
+**C++:**  7 months.
+I'm very interested in this language, and am reasonably experienced in using it.

+**Rust:**  5 months.
+I plan on using this language more in the future, and am partially experienced in using it.

-**GDScript:**  6+ months.
-I'm fairly knowledgeable in this language, though not very interested.
+**Python:**  5 months.
+I'm somewhat experienced in using this language, though not very interested.

+###### *(Please note that these state roughly the time since my FIRST usage of a language, not active usage.)*

 ## Social Links: